micmejia/bible-dump/NKJV/Acts/Acts 5.md

 "Go, stand in the temple and speak to the people all the words of this life."

 ###### 21
 And when they heard _that,_ they entered the temple early in the morning and taught.
-But the high priest and those with him came and called the [^b]council together, with all the [^c]elders of the children of Israel, and sent to the prison to have them brought. ## Apostles on Trial Again
+But the high priest and those with him came and called the council together, with all the elders of the children of Israel, and sent to the prison to have them brought. ## Apostles on Trial Again

 ###### 22
 But when the officers came and did not find them in the prison, they returned and reported,

 ###### 23
-saying, "Indeed we found the prison shut securely, and the guards standing [^d]outside before the doors; but when we opened them, we found no one inside!"
+saying, "Indeed we found the prison shut securely, and the guards standing outside before the doors; but when we opened them, we found no one inside!"

 ###### 24
-Now when [^e]the high priest, the captain of the temple, and the chief priests heard these things, they wondered what the outcome would be.
+Now when the high priest, the captain of the temple, and the chief priests heard these things, they wondered what the outcome would be.

 ###### 25
-So one came and told them, [^f]saying, "Look, the men whom you put in prison are standing in the temple and teaching the people!"
+So one came and told them, saying, "Look, the men whom you put in prison are standing in the temple and teaching the people!"

 ###### 26
 Then the captain went with the officers and brought them without violence, for they feared the people, lest they should be stoned.